codingalvin/codingalvin/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I have a passion for coding and robotics.
+I enjoy creating games using Pygame and creating robots.

 What I am working on:

 I'm currently working on my chatbot program, which is updating almost daily on my Github page.
 I’m currently learning C++ and how to use VEX Robotics.